 - Seat 4, Councilman Billingsley, service began in 2010, Seat open for re-election in 2022

 - Seat 5, Councilman Brooks, service began in 2008, Seat open for re-election in 2020

-City Manager Steve West has been on the job since November 1, 1982.
+City Manager Alicia Heiser has been City Manager since January 2, 2018.
 The City Manager is the administrative head of the City government.
 The City Manager is appointed by the City Council for an indefinite term to supervise the administrative affairs of the City and to carry out policies set by the Council.
-Steve possesses a Professional Engineering license and also assumes the duties of the City Engineer.
+Alicia possesses a professional engineering license and also assumes the duties of the City Engineer.
 For more information from the City Manager’s office, please click HERE.